What can we find out about Project Aurora Technology?

 David Caravan: Actually, no, I don’t think they have.
 While I do see, of course, that the tightening of our medical belts – or is that gastric belts, ha! ha! – might represent a challenge to the 20 million odd OAPs, who we are planning to ban from the NHS – oo sorry, George told me not to tell you that – I don’t think for most hard-working people with two legs and two arms, it is a problem.
 You can still cut off the head of the beast, the NHS beast, and have it function normally.
 In fact, that is half the problem.
 It is like a Cerberus.
 You just can’t kill it!
 In fact, I think there might be an argument, if the research were done and if it proved feasible, and if trials on children are successful, that we might envisage a situation where working people – patients – might actually not need their heads any more, as such.
 (Holds his hands up).
 Now, I know what you are thinking.
 But a simple medical procedure to painlessly remove the said thinking container would be simple, cheap and effective.
 There would no longer be a need to feed patients, and the Workers – sorry the hard-workers of this Country, won’t need to think anymore.
 Indeed, they won’t be able to.
 This will make Politics and Ruling the Country a whole lot simpler.
 Continue reading “Uk Election Parties Treat Worlds Like Dust”→

 I watched this movie for the first time last night.
 Mine was the restored length of roughly 170 minutes.
-In case you don’t know, most of this was thought be lost until a rather badly damaged 16mm version was found in Buenos Aires in 2008.
+In case you don’t know, most of this was thought to be lost until a rather badly damaged 16mm version was found in Buenos Aires in 2008.

 The film is obviously showing it’s age so if you want a up-to-date sci-fi epic, try something else.
 But for it’s time, it has some very strong iconography; the eponymous Metropolis of endless sky-scrapers, surrounded by snaking layer upon layer of grid-locked motorways and railways; the robot-woman, Maria; the towering machines of the underworld; and the epic chiaroscuro street scenes reminiscent of The Cabinet of Dr. Caligari.